-For the last twelve years, EatWell, Inc., an organic foods store, and City Fitness LLC, a fitness club, have been included on one workers' compensation policy and have been combined for experience rating purposes.
-The common ownership between these two entities has always been 50%.
+For the last 12 years, EatWell, Inc., an organic foods store, and City Fitness LLC, a fitness club, have been included on one workers' compensation policy and have been combined for experience rating purposes.
+The common ownership between these two entities has always been exactly 50%.
 However, common ownership of more than 50% is required for separate entities to be included on one workers' compensation policy and to be combined for experience rating purposes.

-Emma Ployer is the sole proprietor of Mamma Emma's Cafe.
+Emma Ployer is the individual sole proprietor of Mamma Emma's Cafe.
 She is also a majority owner in Ellen Em Mo Peas, Inc., a frozen vegetable distribution company.
 The ownership of these two entities has not changed.
 Because there is common ownership between these two entities in excess of 50%, they must be combined for experience rating purposes.

 Jim Ranch is the owner of Jim's Salad Shop.
 On July 2, 2007, Jim Ranch acquired Part Auto Repair from a partnership comprised of Jane Doe, John Doe and Jim Doe.
 The sellers of Part Auto Repair did not own any other entities.